Sex Education's Asa Butterfield reveals why they don't wear school uniforms

-Netflix's Sex Education is all anyone is talking about right now.
-While a lot of people were asking where Sex Education was filmed, and what year is was supposed to be set in, a lot of people were also confused about why the teen cast weren't wearing school uniforms.
+Last season, a lot of people were asking where Sex Education was filmed, and what year is was supposed to be set in, a lot of people were also confused about why the teen cast weren't wearing school uniforms.

 Let's clear up some basics before we begin.
 The show is set in the UK (filmed in Wales) and it is supposed to set in the present day.
 But some details still confused viewers.
 For example, the school looked quite American - with its locker-lined hallways, school banners, students that drive to school or the inclusion of things like theatre clubs and jazz bands.

 - People are praising Sex Education's groundbreaking 'vagina-shaming' episode

 - Netflix's Sex Education creator teases what's next for Eric and Adam in season 2

 - 35 hilarious Sex Education memes that prove the Netflix series is better than sex

 Now that's not to say those things don't exist in UK schools, it's just that the school didn't necessarily look like what we usually think of when seeing UK schools on TV.
 Turns out this was quite deliberate, as the creator Laurie Nunn wanted to pay homage to John Hughes films of the 1980s and have a nostalgic backdrop.
 Ok.
 Fair enough.
 But, still, why don't they wear uniform?
 Some people on the internet were very pressed about it.